-Nathan Hager enters his ninth season as head men's basketball coach at Regis (MA).
+Nathan Hager has been the head men's basketball coach at Regis (MA) since the progra began in 2007.
 The 2014-2015 season saw the program reach new heights as it captured its first ever New England Collegiate Conference championship and earned its first berth to the Division III NCAA tournament.
 Along with a program best 19-9 overall and 12-4 conference record, the program also saw individual accolades pile up as two student-athletes were named First and Second Team All-Conference respectively.

 In 2013-2014 Hager led the team to their third consecutive NECC semifinal.
 The Pride had three All-Conference performers, including one first teamer and the NECC Rookie of the year.
 In 2012-2013, he led the Pride to a prior program best 11-5 conference record and first ever conference championship game.
 For his team's efforts, he earned his first New England Collegiate Conference Coach of the Year award and three student-athletes were placed on the All-Conference team.

 Hager was tabbed the first Men's Basketball Coach at Regis in November of 2006.
 The Franklin, Pennsylvania native promptly led the first year program to a competitive campaign in 2007-2008 with a 9-16 record.
 Hager quickly turned the Pride into a winning program, finishing the 2010-11 season with a 15-12 record, and appearances in The Commonwealth Coast Conference and Eastern Collegiate Athletic Conference post-season tournaments.